May 31, 2017

 Crafting a winning resume is all about creating your personal brand and showcasing your uniqueness.
 It is imperative to remember that anyone can acquire the right qualifications for a job throughout their lifetime but it doesn't always guarantee success in a particular role.

-Success manifests from multiple factors, those being external such as your qualifications and work experience and those which are internal to oneself.
+Success manifests in multiple factors, those being external such as your qualifications and work experience and those which are internal to oneself.
 Some internal factors may include your drive, your passions, your communication skills and your goals to name a few.

 The key to crafting your CV is to create a narrative about your life and to ensure a golden thread runs throughout the entire document and reinforces your individual brand.
 Remember you only have 7 seconds to make a first impression during the initial screening process so make sure it's a good one!